 How To Stay Motivated To Pay Off Debt OR What’s Your Why?

-One of the hard parts of getting out debt is finding the motivation to keep at it for months or years on end.
-Things like setting up your budget or creating a pay down strategy aren't difficult, they just take a little time.
-The hardest trick to pull off is to maintain a focused intensity towards paying off debt that keeps you energized through the long haul.
-If this sounds like you, and you're having a hard time figuring out how to stay motivated to pay off debt this post is for you!
+In personal finance, one of the hard parts of getting out debt is staying motivated to keep at it for months or years on end.
+Things like setting up your budget or planning a debt snowball aren't difficult, they just take a little time.
+The hardest trick to pull off is to maintain a focused intensity on your debt payoff journey that keeps you energized through the long haul.
+If this sounds like you, and you're having a hard time figuring out how to stay motivated to pay off debt, this post is for you!

 Let me ask you a question.